vanus-labs/docs/content/cloud-docs/sink/google-sheets/setup.md

 ![google-sheets-2](images/google-sheets-2.webp)

 :::note
-The spreadsheet's ID consists of the alphanumeric characters located between `d/` and `/edit` in the URL: `179S9nzv4xaRtI07lPw1tYRP9l65IZLF5zDN6C8r30oM`.
+The spreadsheet's ID consists of the alphanumeric characters located between `d/` and `/edit` in the URL.
 :::

 ---